Engee documentation

 Out[0]:

 After the matched filter stage, the SNR improves.
-However, since the received signal power is range dependent, the signal from a close target is still much stronger than that from a target that is farther away.
-Therefore, as shown in the figure above, the noise from a close bin has a significant chance of exceeding the threshold and overshadowing a target further away.
-To ensure that the threshold is valid for all targets within the detectable range, we can use time-varying gain to compensate for range-dependent losses in the received echo.
+However, since the power of the received signal depends on the range, the signal from a nearby target is still much stronger than from a target located at a greater distance.
+Therefore, as shown in the figure above, noise from a nearby bean has a significant chance of exceeding the threshold and overshadowing the target further away.
+To ensure that the threshold value is valid for all targets within the detectable range, we can use a time-varying gain factor to compensate for range-dependent losses in the received echo signal.

-To compensate for range-dependent losses, we first calculate the strobe pulse corresponding to each signal sample and then calculate the free-space loss corresponding to each strobe pulse .
-Once this information is obtained, we apply a time-varying gain to the received pulse so that the returns are as if from the same reference range (maximum detectable range).
+To compensate for range-dependent losses, we first calculate the strobe pulse corresponding to each signal sample, and then calculate the free space loss corresponding to each strobe pulse.
+After receiving this information, we apply a time-varying gain to the received pulse so that the returns appear to be from the same reference range (maximum detectable range).

 In [ ]: